Friday, June 5, 2015

 We parked on the side streets of Bunker Hill and walked up the steps to the monument.

-We did not climb to the top of the monument that has 294 up and 294 down.
+We did not climb to the top of the monument, which has 294 steps up and 294 steps down.

-We talked to the Park Ranger he was from Gulf Shores, Al and I think he was glad to talk to someone from his home state, he said his commute was four hours every day.
+We talked to the Park Ranger.
+He was from Gulf Shores, AL, and he was glad to speak to someone from his home state.
+He said his commute was four hours every day.

-He had to tell someone in the tower to get out of the window, for they could fall out the window, which was made of pledge glass.
+He had to tell someone in the Tower to get out of the window, as they could fall through the plate-glass window.

-We walked over to the Bunker Hill museum where two levels were telling about the battle of Bunker Hill.
+We walked over to the Bunker Hill Museum, where two levels told the story of the battle of Bunker Hill.

 The Charles W. Morgan is making her 38th voyage and is berthed next to the USS Constitution.

-The 19th-century Whaleship recently completed a 6-year restoration project at Mystic Seaport.
+The 19th-century whaling ship recently completed a 6-year restoration project at Mystic Seaport.

-We stood in line so we could board the Charles W. Morgan, and then walked across the walkway to board the Cassin Young DD793.
+We stood in line to board the Charles W. Morgan, and then walked across the walkway to board the Cassin Young DD793.

 Charles W. Morgan Ship